IN THIS ARTICLE

 - The images are not too uniform.

 - The camera model is correctly set together with the Pixel Size and the Focal Length.
 Sometimes, the pixel size is not read correctly from the EXIF.
 This parameter is provided by the manufacturer.
 For more information on camera model options: How to use the Editing Camera Model Options.

 - The image geolocation and orientation are correct without obvious flaws.
 For more information on image geolocation and orientation: How to select/change the images geolocation and orientation.

 - Use Thermal Camera processing template.
 For more information on processing templates: Processing Options Default Templates.

-If after verifying the points above, the project still does not calibrate or is still very distorted, please try applying successively the following processing options:
+If after verifying the points above, the project still does not calibrate or is still very distorted, please try applying the following processing options in the following order:

 - Apply All Prior to the internal camera parameter optimization method.
 For more information on All Prior processing option: Menu Process > Processing Options... > 1.
 Initial Processing > Calibration.

 - Set the Camera model with distortion parameters to zero (Radials R1, R2, R3, and Tangentials T1 and T2).
 For more information on camera model options: How to use the Editing Camera Model Options.

 - If it still does not calibrate, try to run it with other calibration methods (Standard, Alternative).
 For more information: Menu Process > Processing Options... > 1.
 Initial Processing > Calibration.
-Thermal and Thermomap template uses alternative calibration pipeline.
+Thermal and Thermomap templates use THE alternative calibration pipeline.
 This pipeline assumes that the dataset does not contain oblique images, the terrain is flat and homogenous.
 Due to this assumption during the calibration, the images that have >35 deg orientation will not get calibrated.
 Try processing with standard calibration.